 "...amusing to imagine BATTLESHIP POTEMKIN aboard this vehicle..."

-(the feet of Henri Langlois and Mary Meerson, and the resistance vessle that saved innumerable films from Nazi confiscation/destruction.
+(the feet of Henri Langlois and Mary Meerson, and the resistance vessel that saved innumerable films from Nazi confiscation/destruction.
 Photo: Denise Bellon)

 Le Souvenir d'un avenir a.k.a.
-REMEMBRANCE OF THINGS TO COME by Yannick Bellon and Chris Marker is one the most extraordinary movies about, and made of, photography ("....to sustain the gaze of others...") that I know and one of Marker's finest videos.
-The photographs under consideration are those of Denise Bellon who lived almost every year of the 20th century (1902-1999) like one of Marker's other beloved subjects Alexandr Medvedkin, THE LAST BOLSHEVIK.
+REMEMBRANCE OF THINGS TO COME by Yannick Bellon and Chris Marker is one of the most extraordinary of all movies about, and almost entirely made out of, photography ("...to sustain the gaze of others...").
+This is done with the tool of video and it is one of Marker's finest in that medium.
+The photographs under consideration are those of Denise Bellon who lived almost every year of the 20th century (1902-1999), just like Marker's other beloved subject, Alexandr Medvedkin, THE LAST BOLSHEVIK.

-Filming the images that others have made, speaking through and with them, respecting and transforming them -- this is Marker's solidity (whereas for many other filmmakers, it's is their anemia).
+Filming the images that others have made, speaking through and with them, respecting and transforming them -- this is Marker's solidity (whereas for many other filmmakers, it is their anemia).
 Simple devices -- dissolves and cuts from photo to photo -- are movements from strata to strata.
 When he's using images he himself has shot, it's an image within the image: commentary.
-Marker is known for his beautiful voice over commentaries -- exact and digressive, personal and worldly -- and REMEMBERANCE's is no exception.
+Marker is known for his beautiful voice over commentaries -- exact and digressive, personal and worldly, a totality of rhetoric -- and REMEMBRANCE's commentary track is no exception.

-For all the mastery and invention of essay form in Marker that has been talked about on a literary basis, what's as important or perhaps more important is how these commentaries relate to the images, i.e. the cinematic basis: Marker manages to leave the image open while transforming it.
+For all the mastery and invention of essay form in Marker that has been talked about on a literary bon mot basis, what's as important or perhaps more important is how these commentaries relate to the images, i.e. the cinematic basis: Marker manages to leave the image open while transforming it.
 In spite of the density of Marker's commentaries, his images are not smothered as images.
-Still, we must consider Marker's images of images as his (and his collaborators) own, because though Marker is filming the images of others -- filming photographs -- it's his methods of cropping, emphasis with masking, duration, and angle that contribute (I would say entirely) to his particular kind of memorial and material rhetoric.
-Here in REMEMBRANCE, and especially in THE LAST BOLSHEVIK, we have extremely refined work with photographs (it's shocking how entrenched the conventions for filming documents and photographs in standard documentary productions have become; Marker doesn't use them, even when he does).
-A little camera move over a photo, a crop understood as a crop; Marker's commentaries would be merely lovely without the cinematic.
-The ideas between the images, materials, authors (generations), and epochs are brutal and unmistakable; "combat" and "testimony" to history.
-Anachronisms here don't crash into our time's back from the past; they face us, and gently lap onto our epoch's shore.
+Still, we must consider Marker's images of images as his (and his collaborators) own, because though Marker is recording the images of others -- recording photographs -- it's his methods of cropping, emphasis with masking, duration, and angle that contribute (I would say entirely) to his particular kind of memorial and material rhetoric.
+Here in REMEMBRANCE, and especially in THE LAST BOLSHEVIK, we have extremely refined work with photographs.
+It's shocking how entrenched the conventions of filming documents and photographs in standard documentary productions have become; Marker doesn't use those conventions, even when he does.
+A little camera movement over a photo, a crop understood as a crop; Marker's commentaries would be merely lovely without the cinematic device.
+The ideas between the images, materials, authors -- all these generations -- are brutal and unmistakable in REMEMBRANCE; combat and testimony to history.
+Twentieth century anachronisms here don't crash into our century's back from the past; they come round and face us, and gently lap onto own epoch's feet.
+The photos recede as much as they return.

 Victorious steel turned to rubbish.